hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 HotWax Commerce integrates with third-party shipping carriers like FedEx and shipping aggregators like ShipStation to obtain shipping rates and generate labels.
 The fulfillment team can create packages and generate labels directly within HotWax Commerce, without needing to move to a separate system.

 ## Shopify Order ID

 This is a unique identifier assigned by Shopify to each order.
 It serves as a reference point for tracking and managing orders within the Shopify platform.
 Additionally, users can conveniently view the order details directly on Shopify by clicking on the provided link associated with the Shopify order ID on the view order detail page.

 ## Shopify Order Name

 The order name in Shopify typically refers to a customizable name or title assigned to an order on Shopify for further order identification.

 ## Shopify Order Number
 Shopify assigns a distinct numerical identifier to each order.
 It acts as another unique reference for orders, often used in communication and documentation.

+## Soft Allocation

+Soft Allocation is a feature in HotWax Commerce that performs real-time eligibility checks for items in a customer's shopping cart.
+By evaluating the cart items alongside the destination zip code, Soft Allocation ensures compliance with predefined criteria set by retailers, such as verifying if all items can be shipped from a single location.
+This process guarantees efficient validation of shipping eligibility, aligning with the requirements of various specialty shipping carriers.
+Read [here](https://docs.hotwax.co/documents/v/learn-hotwax-oms/journeys/introduction-brokering-and-allocation/soft-allocation) to learn more about soft allocation.

 ## Split Shipment